ZarnackGroup/racoon_clip/docs/all_options.rst

    # iCLIP, iCLIP2, iCLIP3, eCLIP_5ntUMI, eCLIP_10ntUMI,
    # eCLIP_ENCODE_5ntUMI, eCLIP_ENCODE_10ntUMI, miReCLIP,
    # noBarcode_noUMI, and other.
-   # A preset other than "other" overrides the corresponding barcode and
+   # A preset other than "other" overrides the corresponding barcode and UMI
-   # UMI settings above.
+   # settings above.
    experiment_type: "other"

-   # Barcode sequences must be provided in antisense orientation.
+   # Barcode sequences must be supplied in antisense orientation.
-   # This file is required when demultiplexing multiplexed input.
+   # Required when demultiplexing multiplexed input.
+FASTA record names must
+   # match the explicit sample names.
    barcodes_fasta: ""
    # Filter reads according to barcode and UMI base quality.
    quality_filter_barcodes: true

    # Demultiplexing
-   # Set to true when multiplexed reads must be assigned to samples using
-   # barcodes_fasta.
-Explicit sample names are then required.
+   # Exactly one input FASTQ file, explicit sample names, and barcodes_fasta
+   # are required when this is enabled.
    demultiplex: false
    min_read_length: 15

    # Adapter trimming
-   # Leave adapter_file empty to use the adapter configuration supplied with
+   # Leave empty to use the adapter file supplied with racoon_clip.
-   # racoon_clip.
    adapter_file: ""
    adapter_cycles: 1
    adapter_trimming: true